Table of Contents

-If your veterinarian approves the short-term use of simethicone for your dog make sure that you do not vary from their treatment plan.
+If your veterinarian approves the short-term use of simethicone for your dog, make sure that you do not vary from their treatment plan.

 11. Pepcid-AC (Famotidine)

-Note: Famotidine overdose is not a common occurrence, but if your dog exhibits rapid heart rate, vomiting, pale gums, restlessness, or collapses, they may have overdosed.
+Note: Famotidine overdose is not a common occurrence, but if your dog exhibits rapid heart rate, vomiting, pale gums, restlessness, or collapses, it may have overdosed.

 12. Zyrtec (Cetirizine)

 That said, it should never be given to dogs with compromised kidney function and should be used with care in senior dogs after you consult with a vet.

 13. Claritin (Loratadine)

 Even when giving Claritin under the supervision of a vet, watch for any side effects including vomiting, diarrhea, urinary retention, and increased thirst.

-Note that you should never give Claritin to your dog if they’re pregnant or if they are suffering from liver disease.
+Note: You should never give Claritin to your dog if they’re pregnant or if they are suffering from liver disease.